firehol/firehol/doc/firehol/firehol-nat.5.md

 In the above example, the Linux kernel will give a `persistent` server to all the sockets of any single client.

-FireHOL can also setup balancing using a round-robbin or weighted average distribution of requests.
-However `persistent` cannot be used (the Linux kernel applies persistance on a single NAT statement).
+FireHOL can also setup balancing using a round-robin or weighted average distribution of requests.
+However `persistent` cannot be used (the Linux kernel applies persistence on a single NAT statement).

 ## Round Robbin distribution
-To enable round robbin distribution, give multiple `to` values, space separated and enclosed in quotes, or comma separated.
+To enable round robin distribution, give multiple `to` values, space separated and enclosed in quotes, or comma separated.

 Example: